salvo-rs/salvo/README.md

 tokio = { version = "0.2", features = ["full"] }
 ```

-Create a simple function handler in the main.rs file, we call it hello world, this function just render plain text "Hello World".
+Create a simple function handler in the main.rs file, we call it `hello_world`, this function just render plain text "Hello World".

 ```rust
 use salvo::prelude::*;